 The best part about cooking or baking is that so many recipes are available online these days that you don’t need a cookbook at all.
-You can choose to follow recipes or adapt one and make it your own.
+You can choose to follow recipes or adapt ones to make them your own.
 The price is whatever you pay for the ingredients.
-(Bonus points if you decide gardening is a hobby you enjoy — then you can source your own ingredients!)
+If gardening is a hobby you enjoy, you can source your own ingredients.

-Video games and board games can be expensive upfront, but the cost of games or consoles isn’t that bad when you think about the use you get out of it.
+Some board games might seem expensive up front, but the cost of games isn’t that bad when you think about the use you get out of them.

-For example, let’s say you purchase a board game for $30.
-You play it with your friends five times.
-That’s $6 of entertainment for one night, and the cost keeps going down the more you play it.
+For example, if you buy a board game for $30 and play it with your friends five times, that’s $6 of entertainment for one night—and the cost keeps going down the more you play it.
 Most board games are timeless, so it’s just a matter of finding one everyone can enjoy.

-Some might not consider volunteering a “hobby” per se, but it’s certainly an activity that people can enjoy in their spare time, and it has a lot of benefits.
+Some might not consider volunteering a “hobby,", but it’s certainly an activity people can enjoy in their spare time.

+It has a lot of benefits, too.
 You feel good when you’re able to give back, especially to a cause that matters to you.
-You may get involved in a friendly community of volunteers and make new friends, too.
+You also may get involved in a friendly community of volunteers and make new friends.

-Plus, you might be able to volunteer at a place where you’d love to work that’s specifically volunteer-run.
+Plus, you might be able to volunteer at a place where you’d love to work that’s specifically run by volunteers.
 It’s the next best thing to being employed there.

 For example, you might need to buy some brushes, pencils, paper, and paint, but the equipment and materials should last for a few months.

-You could even go back to basics and use coloring books to pass the time, or you can attend a free class at a craft store!
+You even could go back to basics and use adult coloring books to pass the time, or you can attend a free class at a craft store.

-The pursuit of knowledge is a worthy one in and of itself, and there are tons of free resources that you can use to learn more.
+The pursuit of knowledge is a worthy one, and there are tons of free resources online and at local libraries that you can use to learn more.

-Camping is a great hobby to pair with hiking, and it's fairly inexpensive in the long-run.
+Camping is a great hobby to pair with hiking, and it's fairly inexpensive.

 For complete beginners, a tent, sleeping bag, firewood, and fire-starting materials are the basics to purchase.
-A tent can be bought for around $25-$35, and sleeping bags are around the same price.
+A small tent can be bought for around $25-$35, and basic sleeping bags are around the same price.

 To start a fire, all you really need are twigs and branches around the campsite, and a lighter to start the fire.

-Instead, try and shop for an instrument (or see if you can borrow one from a friend), and search for tutorials online.
-Guaranteed, they’ll be on YouTube somewhere.
+Instead, try and shop for an instrument or see if you can borrow one from a friend until you can decide how committed you are.

-Is fitness your focus this year?
 Exercising is a great hobby—and habit—to have.
-It will get you into better physical and mental shape since exercising is far better for your brain than sinking into the couch while snacking on Cheetos.
+It will get you into better physical and mental shape than by sinking into the couch while snacking on Cheetos.

-You don’t need a gym membership, and even if you do, many gyms offer low-cost packages that range from $10-$30 per month.
+You don’t need a gym membership, but if you choose to get one, many offer low-cost packages that range from $10-$30 per month.